OpenDroneMap/WebODM/README.md

 ## Run it natively

 WebODM can run natively on Windows, MacOS and Linux.
-But unless you are a developer or have a valid reason for why the default docker setup does not work for you, we don't recommend it.
-Performance, for most users, is [not a valid reason](https://stackoverflow.com/questions/21889053/what-is-the-runtime-performance-cost-of-a-docker-container).

-Ubuntu 16.04 LTS users can refer to [this script](/contrib/ubuntu_1604_install.sh) to install WebODM natively on a new machine.
+Ubuntu 16.04 LTS users can refer to [this community script](/contrib/ubuntu_1604_install.sh) to install WebODM natively on a new machine.

+A commercial installer with technical support [is also available](https://webodm.org/server).

 To run WebODM, you will need to install:
  * PostgreSQL (>= 9.5)